Maumasi/URL_Shortener/README.md

 ```
 ** **IMPORTANT** ** </br>
 This file is for distribution only and should be renamed to ``` .env ``` for the app to run. </br>
 Hold on!
-You're not done yet, you have to fill in you database credentials to connect to your database.
+You're not done yet, you have to fill in your database credentials to connect to your database.
 If you don't have a database already created make sure to do that first before trying to run this app or it will crash if there's no database to connect to.
 ___

 ## API